geovandro/PQCrypto-SIDH/README.md

 Faster SIDH key compression introduces new algorithms to address the main (de)compression bottlenecks including the following contributions:
 * faster basis generation for the 2^eA (~14x) and 3^eB torsions,
-* faster Tate pairing computations,
+* faster Tate pairing computation,
-* a faster algorithm for smooth-order discrete logarithms
+* a faster algorithm for smooth-order discrete logarithms,
-* a faster point tripling formula for the non-projective curve coefficent case
+* a faster point tripling formula for the non-projective curve coefficient case,
-* a reverse basis decomposition technique to avoid one pairing computation in each compression
+* a reverse basis decomposition technique to avoid one pairing computation in each compression.

 The related pre-print will appear soon on IACR ePrint Archive.

 ### Compilation options